YoloNomy/YoloNomy.github.io/_thermo/thermo.md

 ---
 layout: page
-title: Thermodynamics and fluid mechanics
+title: Thermodynamics and statistical physics
 subtitle: Here are some small lectures on selected topics with assiated illustrative codes you can play with.
 ---